Dieptranivsr/drone_extend/Fast-Planner/README.md

   roslaunch plan_manage rviz.launch
 ```

 Then run the quadrotor simulator and __Fast-Planner__.
-Currently there are two different planning algorithms available, as listed in the following:
+Several examples are provided below:

-### 3.1 Kinodynamic Search & B-spline Optimization
+### Kinodynamic Path Searching & B-spline Optimization

 In this method, a kinodynamic path searching finds a safe, dynamically feasible, and minimum-time initial trajectory in the discretized control space.
 Then the smoothness and clearance of the trajectory are improved by a B-spline optimization.